Image of Alka ,a parent support worker, sitting with two clients at their kitchen table.

 Group photo of the Ruils members at the Mortlake ticket office closure protest.
 There are two wheelchair users, one guide dog user and the rest are standing.
 Many are holding placards with phrases like "save Mortlake ticket office"

-Your Say and the Transport & Mobility Forum began to meet in person again post Covid, holding 14 meetings across the year.
+Richmond Your Say and the Transport & Mobility Forum held 14 meetings across the year.
 The group tackled issues including housing, healthcare changes, transport and access to businesses.

 A person holding a paper version of the "Same Day GP Appointments Accessibility Guide" created by Ruils Your Say group